-During my PhD, I supervised and co-supervised one bachelor and three master students, working on measurement data analysis, simulations of influences of arbitrary impedances on beam dynamics, machine learning based data analysis and fast, single-shot measurement methods, respectively.
-Furthermore, during three semesters, I served as tutor ("Übungsleiter") for bi-weekly exercises for lectures on accelerator physics.
-For four years, I was involved in organizing and supervising the accompanying simulation and hands-on course on the accelerator.
-As postdoc, I lead the project for the replacement of the main storage ring magnet power-supplies, supported by the chief electrical engineer.
-I coordinated the efforts, acted as contact to suppliers and wrote the specification for the procurement, including calculations on stability tolerances.
-In addition, I scientifically advise a PhD student on their investigation of additional impedances added into the accelerator and the resulting influence on collective effects, who will defend his thesis in May this year.
-Besides my main research as postdoc at MAX IV, I lead the effort to establish a new time-correlated single-photon counting setup as standard diagnostic for the accelerator operation.
-This includes currently the supervision of a bachelor student with the task to extent the setup for bunch shape measurements.
+During my PhD, I supervised and co-supervised one bachelor and three master students, working on measurement data analysis, simulations on the influence of arbitrary impedances on beam dynamics, data analysis based on machine learning and fast, single shot measurement methods, respectively.
+Furthermore, during three summer semesters, I served as the tutor ("Übungsleiter") for bi-weekly exercises for the lectures on accelerator physics.
+In four years, I was involved in organizing and supervising the accompanying simulation course and practical hands-on course on the accelerator.
+As postdoctoral researcher, I lead the project for the replacement of the main storage ring magnet power-supplies, supported by the chief electrical engineer.
+I coordinated the efforts, acted as main contact to potential suppliers and wrote the specification for the procurement, including calculations on the stability tolerances and their effects on operation.
+Furthermore, I scientifically advised a PhD student on their investigation of additional impedances added to the accelerator and the resulting influence on the studied collective effects, who will defend his thesis in May this year.
+Besides my main research as postdoc at MAX IV, I have lead the efforts to establish a new time-correlated single-photon counting setup as standard fill pattern diagnostic for the accelerator operation.
+This includes currently the supervision of a bachelor student with the task to extend the setup to a bunch shape measurement method.